Alexandru-D6/MALW-MinecraftBotnet/README.md

 > You can use any other alternative to ouput the shellcode from an excutable.

 > [!WARNING]
-> We have encounter several errors with the gcc distribution, to compile the MainDownloader we have used the `LLVM` distribution.
-However, for the shellcode part we have used `MinGW` distribution.
+> We have encountered several errors with the gcc distribution.
+To compile the MainDownloader, we have used the `LLVM` distribution; however, for the shellcode part we have used `MinGW` distribution.

 > [!IMPORTANT]
-> You will need gcc, gcc for mutiplatform (32 bits) and nasm installed.
+> You will need gcc, gcc for mutiplatform (32 bits), and nasm installed.

 ### Compiling the tasks
 * `$ cd /Scripts`